hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_connection.html.markdown

 ---

-* `hub_to_vitual_network_traffic_allowed` - (Optional) Is the Virtual Hub traffic allowed to transit via the Remote Virtual Network?
+* `hub_to_virtual_network_traffic_allowed` - (Optional) Is the Virtual Hub traffic allowed to transit via the Remote Virtual Network?
 Changing this forces a new resource to be created.

-* `vitual_network_to_hub_gateways_traffic_allowed` - (Optional) Is Remote Virtual Network traffic allowed to transit the Hub's Virtual Network Gateway's?
+* `virtual_network_to_hub_gateways_traffic_allowed` - (Optional) Is Remote Virtual Network traffic allowed to transit the Hub's Virtual Network Gateway's?
 Changing this forces a new resource to be created.

 * `internet_security_enabled` - (Optional) Should Internet Security be enabled to secure internet traffic?
 Changing this forces a new resource to be created.